Farazzaidi22/Support-Form/README.md

 - **Required Fields**: Each field is validated through Zod's schema-based validation.
 - **Dynamic Step Validation**: The "Steps to Reproduce" field array enforces that at least one step must be added.
 The "Add Step" button is disabled until the last field is filled.
 - **Real-Time Validation**: The error message under each step field disappears in real-time as the user types.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check out the [issues page](https://github.com/yourusername/support-contact-form/issues).

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.

-## License

-This project is licensed under the MIT License.

----

-### Notes

-- **Replace `https://github.com/yourusername/support-contact-form` with the actual repository URL**.
-- You can update the **screenshot path** under the "Demo" section with an actual image to help others visualize the form.